Time to Change the Narrative on Health After 40

 Find what works for you.

-Walking, yoga, or strength training—all count.
+Walking, yoga, or strength training.
+Whatever keeps you moving.

-Start small—take a walk after dinner or try a 15-minute yoga video.
+Start small.
+Take a walk after dinner or try a 15-minute yoga video.

 And if you enjoy it, keep going.